 How to reserve luggage space in the baggage compartment

-The space in the luggage compartment is only available if you reserve certain seats in cars that them.
+The space in the luggage compartment is only available if you reserve certain seats in the cars that have them.
 You can make the reservation at a ticket office, using a vending machine, or online.
 We recommend talking to staff at a ticket office if you’re not sure which seats to reserve.

-Alternatives to bringing your baggage on the Shinkansen: Luggage forwarding and storage services
+Luggage forwarding and storage services

 What if all the spaces are booked up or you just have too much luggage for one person to handle?
 Luckily, there are alternatives to loading everything onto a Shinkansen.
-One, you could send your luggage separately with a delivery service — we have a comprehensive guide to baggage forwarding services.
+One, you could send your luggage separately with a delivery service — we have a comprehensive guide to baggage-forwarding services.
 Two, there’s also the option of leaving it behind in a safe spot.
 For that, read our article on luggage storage in Tokyo.

 Shinkansen baggage rules FAQs

-Can I take luggage on bullet trains?
+Can I take large luggage on the Shinkansen?

-Yes, you can take luggage on all Shinkansen routes.
+You can take luggage on all Shinkansen routes.
 This goes for both reserved and non-reserved seats.
 However, if you are taking the Tōkaidō, San’yō, or Kyūshū Shinkansen, and the total dimensions of your luggage is 161-250 cm, you will need to reserve a seat with luggage storage.
 If your suitcase is more than 250 cm, you can’t bring it on the Shinkansen at all.

 What size luggage is allowed on trains in Japan?

 Baggage with total dimensions of over 250 cm can’t be taken on Shinkansen.
 For local trains there aren’t baggage size restrictions, but at the same time there aren’t baggage storage spaces either.
-We recommend using a luggage forwarding service if you have large suitcases and plan to travel on local trains.
+We recommend using a luggage-forwarding service if you have large suitcases and plan to travel on local trains.

 How heavy can my bag be?